sleepEarly7z/easy-drive/README.md

   - [ ] Have instructor/student profile pages
   - [ ] Display instructors' reviews
   - [ ] Implement React sliding window effect in the main page
-  - [ ] Display instructor profile cards in the main page
+  - [ ] Main page to show the instructors profile cards
   - [ ] Have a sign-in/sign-up page

 **Standard Requirements**